will-hossack/Poptics/docs/tio.rst

 There is also an useful utility function that takes a string comtaining logical variables or user directives and expand to a full file name.

-.. autofunction:: tio.getExpandedFilename
+.. autofunction:: poptics.tio.getExpandedFilename

 Option and Menu
 ===============

-There is simple options / menu function that prompts for a option, and return the option number and option as a truple.
+There is simple options / menu function that prompts for a option, and return the option number and name as a truple.
 This allows simple commnad line interactive programs to be easily built.

 .. autofunction:: poptics.tio.getOption